Terms and Conditions

-GST – courses of the nature offered by NFI as adult education entering the industry are GST-free.
-However, RPL, Extensions, Express Marking services or any additional material, products or services provided by NFI, are subject to GST at 10%.
-GST is inclusive in the advertised prices.
+Fees: GST - courses of the nature offered by NFI as adult education entering the industry are GST-free.
+If GST is applicable to any products it will be inclusive in the advertised prices.

-Fees – enrolment will only be considered complete and a person considered a trainee when a payment has been received by NFI.
+Enrolment Fee - enrolment will only be considered complete and a person considered a trainee when a payment has been received by NFI.
 All fees are listed in Australian dollars.
-Accepted payment methods include all credit cards, cash, cheque, money order or direct deposit.
+Accepted payment methods include all credit/debit cards, cash, cheque, money order or direct deposit.
 Certificates will not be issued to a completed trainee until full payment has been made.

-Payment Plans – NFI offers a payment plan option for trainee enrolling into training services.
+Payment Plans - NFI offers a payment plan option for trainees enrolling into training services.
 Payment plan payments can be spread over two, three or four months.
 There is a one-off administration fee of $40 charged to establish the payment plan but there are no interest charges added to the monthly payments.
-To work out the instalments add $40 to your course fee and divide the payment by the number of months required, to a maximum of four months.
+To work out the instalment amounts divide your course fee by your term (4 months maximum term) then add $40 to your first instalment.
+Defaults on payments incur a $10 default fee.
 Under section 18(E)(1) of the Privacy Act 1988 NFI may give information about you to a credit reporting agency where NFI is a credit provider in the form of a Payment Plan or terms or instalment options and payment is overdue by more than 60 days or following notice given to show that your intention is not to comply with your credit obligations.

-- Certificate levels eg. transfer from Certificate IV to Diploma level
+- Certificate levels eg. transfer from Diploma to Certificate IV level

 - Alternative stream eg. mortgage broking to leadership and management

-Delivery modes e.g. online to face-to-face workshop if available
+- Delivery mode of online to face-to-face/Zoom workshop if available

-- A request made to transfer to another scheduled workshop with 7 or more days’ notice of the commencement of the first scheduled day – no charge
+- A request made to transfer to another scheduled workshop with 7 or more days' notice of the commencement of the first scheduled day - no fee

 - A request made to transfer to another scheduled workshop with 3 to 6 days' notice of the commencement of the first scheduled day - $45 administration fee

-- A ‘no show’ trainee – a trainee that is scheduled to attend a face to face session and does not attend that session and with no notification of their absence – will be considered as withdrawn and there will be no refund of fees paid and will be required to re-enrol.
+- A 'no show' trainee - a trainee that is scheduled to attend a workshop session and does not attend that session and with no notification to NFI of their absence prior to the workshop commencement - will be considered as withdrawn and there will be no refund of fees paid.
+An option to re-enrol will be offered.

-To request a transfer a trainee must provide a credit card authorisation or phone payment to NFI by calling 1300 765 400.
+To request a transfer a trainee must provide a credit/debit card authorisation or phone payment to NFI by calling 1300 765 400.
 Things to consider prior to applying for course transfer